 Moving ahead and identifying what interesting information we can get from the headers of our sample file we can use a tool called PEStudio which gave us pretty interesting information about the headers and metadata of sample.
 There were a couple of interesting things to note though.
 We can see that the sample is imitating as a legitimate Microsoft Disk Defragmenter file from Microsoft but the actual filename is specified as lhdfrgui.exe.

-Another interesting thing to note is the Resource section of the sample.
-Malware authors basically hide their extra executables in the resource section.
+Another interesting thing to note is the Resource section of the sample which is marked as executable.
+Malware authors basically hide their extra executable in the resource section.
 And this is what we found here in this sample.
 The name of the resource is 1831 and can be confirmed that it is an executable file by looking at the first-byte-text field column which is MZ in ASCII.

 With extra executable embedded in the resource section, we can assume that it will be dropped later during the execution of malware and more evil things will be done to the system.